Ministerial Secretary

 I. TO THE PASTORS

-To help pastors fulfill their task, the Association’s Ministerial Secretariat will serve them in the following areas:
+To help pastors accomplish their task, the Association’s Ministerial Secretariat will serve them in the following areas:

 1. SPIRITUAL GROWTH